 Beyond the basic functions we’ve covered here, you also eventually will need to do something more complex.

-One of the more common patterns you see with React applications at scale is to use Redux.
-Redux is great because it scales a common method for working with your application’s state.
-The process of creating actions, reducers, selectors, and side effects scales well no matter what your application might be doing.
+One of the more common patterns you see with React applications at scale is to use Redux Toolkit.
+Redux Toolkit is great because it scales a common method for working with your application’s state.
+RTK simplifies state management by offering built-in tools for creating actions, reducers, and managing side effects, which helps minimize the amount of extra code needed.
+It includes useful functions like createSlice

 With React, this is a matter of defining a store and then building flows throughout your application.
 One of the first things I did was see if I could do this in my project with Next.js.